Landslide (Fleetwood Mac song): Live performances and release

 "Landslide" is one of Fleetwood Mac's most frequently performed during tours.
 Nicks has sung it on every Fleetwood Mac tour since joining the band, with the exception of the Shake the Cage Tour, and has performed it on all of her own solo tours from 2005's Two Voices Tour onwards.
 A live performance of "Landslide" recorded on 27 June 1980 at the London Wembley Arena was included on Live.
 For early live performances of "Landslide", Buckingham played the song on an Ovation guitar with a built-in pickup.
 Other live recordings of "Landslide" also appear on Live in Boston (2004), Crystal Visions – The Very Best of Stevie Nicks (2007) (with the Melbourne Symphony Orchestra), The Soundstage Sessions (2009), Soundstage (2004) and the Live in Chicago DVD (2009).

 "Landslide" was never issued as a single until the band released a live version from Fleetwood Mac's 1997 album The Dance.
 Radio & Records reported that this version of "Landslide" was serviced to hot adult contemporary radio stations in its 16 January 1998 publication.
 "Landslide" debuted at number 59 on the US Billboard Hot 100 for the week dated 18 July 1998, becoming the band's second entry on the chart during the 1990s after "Save Me", which was released eight years prior.
 "Landslide" eventually peaked at number 51; it became their last single to chart on the Billboard Hot 100 until 2003, when "Peacekeeper" debuted at number 93.
 "Landslide" also reached the top 30 on both the US and Canadian adult contemporary charts.

-Critical reception
+Following the song's inclusion on the season finale of "Stranger Things", an American television series that aired on Netflix, the studio version of "Landslide" entered the charts in several countries.
+It received 7 million streams, 800,000 radio impressions, and 1,000 downloads in the United States from 2–8 January 2026, which was sufficient for a debut of No. 41 on the Billboard Hot 100, making it the first time the band appeared on the chart since 2020 when "Dreams" re-entered the listing after being featured in a TikTok video.
+In the United Kingdom, "Landslide" debuted at No. 20 on the Official Singles Chart, making it the band's first new entry on the chart since 2009, when "The Chain" entered at No. 94.

+Nicks performed "Landslide" at the Metropolitan Museum of Art in a duet with Sabrina Carpenter for the Met Gala on 4 May 2026.

+Reception

 In a contemporary review, Rolling Stone wrote that Nicks seemed "lost and out of place" on "Landslide" and that her voice sounded "callow and mannered".

-Ben Edmonds of Phonograph Record thought that "Landslide" was one of the songs that demonstrated Nicks' versatility as a songwriter.
+In his review of the Fleetwood Mac album, Ben Edmonds of Phonograph Record said that "Landslide" demonstrated Nicks' versatility as a songwriter.

-Retrospective reviews have been more positive, with certain publications such as The Guardian and Paste ranking "Landslide" amongst the band's best work.
+Retrospective reviews have been more positive, with publications such as The Guardian and Paste ranking "Landslide" among the band's best work.
 AllMusic described "Landslide" as a traditional song "built on a very simple (and very effective) country-folk-inspired chord progression".